Dobřichovice: Geography

 Dobřichovice is located about 14 km southwest of Prague.
-The northern part of the municipal territory is located in the Hořovice Uplands, the southern part in the Brdy Highlands.
+The northern part of the municipal territory lies in the Hořovice Uplands and the southern part in the Brdy Highlands.
 The highest point is the Dobřich hill at 523 m above sea level.
-The town lies on both banks of the Berounka River.
+The town is situated on both banks of the Berounka River.

 Climate

-The town recorded the highest temperature ever in the Czech Republic on 20 August 2012, with the heat registering 40.4 °C.
+From 20 August 2012 to 27 June 2026, Dobřichovice recorded the highest temperature ever in the Czech Republic, with the heat registering 40.4 °C.